Oryzone/OryzoneBoilerplateBundle/Resources/doc/index.md

 Create your own mighty templates as extensions
 ----------------------------------------------
-This is the most enjoying part, you've successfully installed the bundle and you're ready to go.
+Now comes the most enjoying part, you've successfully installed the bundle and you're ready to go.
 Everything starts with a twig template.
 If you want to create a new HTML5 powered template you've only to extend the `OryzoneBoilerplateBundle::html5.html.twig` template.
 So you need to put the following line at the beginning of yout template:

     {% extends "OryzoneBoilerplateBundle::html5.html.twig" %}